imr-framework/quickNAT_pytorch/README.md

 5. To exit from virtual environment, we can run **deactivate** under the **Scripts** folder in the virtual environment folder.

 ## Connect virtual environment to Jypyter notebook
+1. First activate your virtual environment using method described above.

+2. Install IPython kernel to Jupyter notebook using `pip install --user ipykernel`

+3. Add your virtual environment to Jupyter notebook using `python -m ipykernel install --user --name=myenv`

+4. Open Jupyter notebook, you should be able to select your virtual environment now.